keyvan/LatinSquaresGenerator/readme.txt

 Contact Info: http://keyvan.tel
 ******************************************************************
-This is a .NET console application that generates Latin Squares for any given set of symbols (numbers).
+This is a .NET console application that generates Latin Squares for any given set of symbols (e.g., numbers).
 Latin Squares have applications in mathematics for optimization purposes.

 You can read more about Latin Squares on Wikipedia: